benthomasson/ftl-mcp/PROMPTS.md

 - Ansible inventory management
 - High-performance module execution via faster_than_light
 - Automatic playbook generation for Infrastructure as Code
+- Dynamic module discovery with ftl-modules package integration
+- Secure secrets management with environment variable and encrypted file support
+- Security-first design principles for credential handling
 - Integration testing with FastMCP Client patterns

 The final result is a production-ready automation platform that combines MCP tooling with high-performance execution, enabling both interactive automation and Infrastructure as Code workflows.
-All 46 tests pass, demonstrating comprehensive functionality from automation tools to advanced Infrastructure as Code capabilities.
+All 62 tests pass, demonstrating comprehensive functionality from automation tools to advanced secrets management and Infrastructure as Code capabilities.